Community Dancer In Residence 1993

 Worked on The Tempest: Darwin Theatre Company directed by Patrick Mitchell

 Heartbeat Of The Earth – Corrugated Iron Youth Theatre.
 Written by Eva Johnson and directed by Maggie Miles.
 Sarah Calver choreographed with Linda Bonson for this performance that was presented at the 2nd world Indigenous Youth Conference.
-They worked with June and Allyson Mills, Local Larrakeyah artists.
+They worked with June Mills and Allyson Arjibuk Mills, Local Larrakeyah artists.

-Radio For Help: COrrugated Iron Youth Theatre play by Suzanne Spunner, directed by Maggie Myles.
+Radio For Help: Corrugated Iron Youth Theatre play by Suzanne Spunner, directed by Maggie Myles.
 Choreographic assistance by David McMicken and Sarah Calver.

 Remote Indigenous Community Residencies